taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 | Web Coverage Service ([WCS](https://www.ogc.org/standard/wcs/)) | [Coverages](https://ogcapi.ogc.org/coverages/) | API to interact with grid sources |
 | Sensor Observation Service ([SOS](https://www.ogc.org/standard/sos)) | [Sensorthings](https://www.ogc.org/standard/sensorthings/) | Retrieve subsets of sensor observations |

 From the Earth Observation domain, an alternative mechanism is increasingly getting adopted.
-Complete files are stored on a public file repository, but by creating an index on the file and enabling range requests, users are able to fetch subsets from the file directly.
+Complete files are stored on a public file repository, by creating an index on the file and enabling range requests, users are able to fetch subsets from the file directly (for which previously, you would have needed a WFS or WCS service).

 This mechanism is enabled by new formats such as [Cloud Optimised GeoTiff](https://www.cogeo.org/), [GeoZarr](https://github.com/zarr-developers/geozarr-spec), and [GeoParquet](https://geoparquet.org/).